benjavalero/replacer/technical-design.md

     1. Parse the page to find the replacements
     2. Save the page replacements in the database
 3. Save a summary of the process in the database

+## Architecture

+The tool is composed by two independent modules, both in the same repository: the frontend in Angular, and the backend in Java (with SpringBoot), besides a MariaDB database hosted in the ToolForge servers.

+## Deployment

+TODO

 ## Packages